altairengineering/pkr/doc/drivers.md

 ## compose

-Compose driver superseed docker driver and add `deploy` features for a local deployment with `docker-compose`.
+Compose driver superseed docker driver and add `deploy` features for a local deployment with `docker compose`.

 Config (environment example):
 ```